1950:

 1955:

-A 12-year-old Californian named Tom Nabbe starts his new job as a "newsie" -
+12-year-old Californian named Tom Nabbe starts his job as a "newsie" -

-hawking The Disneyland News at the Anaheim park.
-Published monthly, it covers the
+hawking The Disneyland News at the new Anaheim park.
+Published monthly,

-services at the Florida theme park ... and a Disney Legend in 2005!
+services at Disney World ... and ultimately a Disney Legend in 2005!

 1957: